House Judiciary Committee Approves 2 Articles of Impeachment Against President Trump

 Immediately after the vote, House Republicans tweeted the impeachment process has been “partisan and “unfair,” adding the vote was “a sham.”

 “Today’s vote highlights the pettiness of last night’s delay and the folly of articles of impeachment that allege no crime and establish no case.
 While it’s already clear that Democrats broke their own promises to rig this outcome, what will become more obvious in the coming days and years is that Democrats gravely abused their power,” Republican Rep. Doug Collins, the ranking minority member of the Judiciary Committee, said in a statement.
+Collins didn’t speak to press after the vote.

+House minority leader Kevin McCarthy echoed Collins’ sentiment.
+“Chairman Nadler just jammed through impeachment in the Judiciary Committee without a single Republican vote.
+This sham is nothing more than a political hit-job against the President,” he tweeted.

 The White House also issued a statement shortly after the vote.
 “This desperate charade of an impeachment inquiry in the House Judiciary Committee has reached its shameful end.
 The President looks forward to receiving in the Senate the fair treatment and due process which continues to be disgracefully denied to him by the House,” White House Press Secretary Stephanie Grisham said.